Walking around inside his mother’s house in Rock Hill, South Carolina, Sam Williams ’25 uttered a sentence you don’t often hear.

 “In this business, I got to see what it was like to manage people, manage their schedules and manage clients and deadlines,” said Williams, who punctuates every sentence with a smile, even when talking about hectic and stressful moments.

-Williams learned many of his life and business throughout this time at Radford, mostly through experiences.
-He served as president of the Cyber Defense Club that participates in capture the flag competitions, a gamified version of cybersecurity challenges, he explained.
+Williams learned about life and business throughout this time at Radford, mostly through hands-on experiences.
+He served as president of the Cyber Defense Club, which participates in Capture the Flag, a gamified version of cybersecurity challenges, he explained.

 “There’s a lot of learning by teaching and a lot of learning by doing,” Williams said.
 “When you combine those, you take yourself to the next level.”